sukriti-singh/sukriti-singh/README.md

-- 🔭 I’m currently persuing my B.Tech in Computer Science Engineering.
+- 🔭 I’m currently working as a Software Engineer at Wells Fargo.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m a Machine Learning enthusiast.
 - 💬 Ask me about anything 'cause im good at Googling.
 - 📫 How to reach me:Just ping me at sukritisingh23600@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love dancing and watching children getting hurt videos.
+- ⚡ Fun fact: I love dancing and watching cat videos.

 ### Connect With Me: